 Fighting and killing against viruses and bacteria depend on the strength of the defense system (immune system).
-The elderly is more susceptible to infectious diseases.
+According to facilities of memory care for seniors, the elderly is more susceptible to infectious diseases.
 It is becoming more and more evident that the risk of severe illness and death increases with age.
 People over 65 should pay more attention to diet and exercise every day, which helps reduce the risk of infection with pathogens.
 By comprehensively addressing specific infectious risk factors among the elderly and providing appropriate care services for the elderly, contagious diseases can be reduced or prevented.

 Boosting Your Immune System